maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 The applicable filters are then matched against the indexed database fields of the registered services instances and the results are gathered and returned as a paged response.
-Only the results of the page that has been selected by the service consumers are returned.
-The service consumers can navigate to other pages by repeating the same search query, with a difference page index parameter.
+Only the results of the page that has been selected by the service consumer are returned.
+Navigation to other pages can be achieved by repeating the same search query, with a difference page index parameter.

-#### Operation parameters
+#### Operation Parameters
 <!--
     Describe the logical data structure of input and output parameters of the operation (payload) by using an explanatory table (see below) and optionally